tc39/proposal-temporal/civildatetime.md

 #### CivilDateTime.from (date, time)
-The abstract operation plus takes as an argument a CivilDate Object and a CivilTime Object.
-It creates a new CivilDateTime object
+The abstract operation from takes as arguments a CivilDate Object and a CivilTime Object.
+It creates a new CivilDateTime object.

 When the from function is called, the following steps are taken: